 ANPA YOUNG INVESTIGATOR AWARD

-ANPA encourages trainees who submitted abstracts for the annual meeting to apply for one of two ANPA Young Investigator Awards.
+ANPA encourages trainees who submitted abstracts for the annual meeting to apply for a ANPA Young Investigator Award.
 To qualify for the Young Investigator Award, the applicant must have performed the work described in the abstract while in training.

 AWARD: Two award winners will each receive $750 to help defray meeting expenses and complementary registration for the annual meeting.
-Awardees are expected to attend the entire meeting and will receive the award at the Annual Banquet on February 18, 2014.
+Awardees are expected to attend the entire meeting and will receive the award at the Annual Banquet.

 ELIGIBILITY: PGY-2 or greater resident in psychiatry or neurology, 2nd year or higher pre-doctoral candidate for PsyD or PhD, with interest in career in neuropsychiatry, behavioral neurology, or neuropsychology.